MistuhMok/TTPStage2/README.md

 ---

-1. As a user, I want to create a new account with my name, email, and passwords that I can buy and trade stocks.
+✔️ 1.
+As a user, I want to create a new account with my name, email, and passwords that I can buy and trade stocks.

-   - [ ] Default the user’s cash account balance to \$5000.00 USD.
+- [x] Default the user’s cash account balance to \$5000.00 USD.
-   - [ ] A user can only register once with any given email.
+- [x] A user can only register once with any given email.

 2. As a user, I want to authenticate via email and password so that I can access my account.